 There'll be no poster of me looking ragged

-There'll be no picture of me strung around
+There'll be no pictures of me strung around

 The MN coffee table is back!!!!
 We have a new member too - Joel Schaubert, who joined Mark Lofgren and Greg Connor - veterans of the coffee table.
 Once again we wrote this song and recorded it in my backyard coffee table (hence some of the wind…